pursuit-curriculum/unit-dsa/objects/lesson-notes/README.md

 ## Objects Keys and Properties

 An object is a collection of keys and values.
 It is represented with `{}`.
-In some other coding languages objects can be referred to as `dictionaries`.
+Objects can be referred to as `dictionaries` in some other coding languages.

-The values can be strings, numbers, booleans, arrays, functions or other objects.
+The values can be strings, numbers, booleans, arrays, functions, or other objects.

-Let's build a computer
+Let's build a computer.

 ```js
 const computer = {};
 ```

-Let's add some properties
+Let's add some properties.

 ```js
 const computer = {